Geek Dashboard Home

 When you look from a privacy perspective, Snapchat did the right thing to get rid of the save button whenever someone sends you a video or image.
 Many users trust Snapchat because of its privacy capabilities, which is the true purpose of Snapchat.

-It’s always best and the right decision to ask the sender for permission to save their Snapchat video or images.
+It’s always the best and the right decision to ask the sender for permission to save their Snapchat video or images.

 If you have any suggestions or queries, make sure to leave them in the comments section below.